ChinaMadlife/PYNQ/docs/source/1_getting_started.rst

    :scale: 75%
    :align: center

 When you open a notebook and make any changes, or execute cells, the notebook document will be modified.
 It is recommended that you "Save a copy" when you open a new notebook.
-Original copies of all the notebooks can be found on the `PYNQ GitHub page <www.github.com/xilinx/pynq>`_ .
+If you want to restore the original versions, you can download all the example notebooks from the `PYNQ GitHub page <www.github.com/xilinx/pynq>`_ .

 Accessing files on the board
 ----------------------------